dansmyers/ComputerOrganizationAndArchitecture/Assignments/1-Enter_the_C.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/5/5a/Complaint_tablet_to_Ea-Nasir_2020.jpg/1024px-Complaint_tablet_to_Ea-Nasir_2020.jpg" width="25%" />

 *The complaint tablet to Ea-Nasir from ca. 1750 BC.
 It was written by a merchant named Nanni, complaining that Ea-Nasir's copper was not of the "finest quality" and that he had treated Nanni's messengers with "contempt".
-When archaeologists excavated Ea-Nasir's house they discovered that one of his rooms was filled with tablets, many of which were complaints fronm other merchants that he had saved for posterity.*
+When archaeologists excavated Ea-Nasir's house they discovered that one of his rooms was filled with tablets, many of which were complaints from other merchants that he had saved for posterity.*

 <img src="https://towardsthemoonblog.files.wordpress.com/2022/01/img_9026.jpg?w=768" width="25%" />